ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 - Yes, stale data can be read from the node during partition.
 The node is avalaible for all read/write operations.

 4. What happens to the system during partition recovery?
-- During partiton recovery the system was getting eventually consistent with the updated data of the latest timestamp.
+- During partiton recovery the system was getting eventually consistent with the updated data of the latest data.
 During partition we changed the key value on disconnected member node as well as on the coordinator node.
-After partition recovery the key value of the latest timestamp is available on all the nodes.
+After partition recovery the key value of the latest data is available on all the nodes.

 # Week 7 (11/18/2018) to (11/24/2018)
 **Kubernetes Week [WOW Factor]**